-The cabin has a 2-4-2 layout and has just four rows of seats.
+The cabin has a 2-4-2 layout and has just five rows of seats.
 I’d originally booked the aisle seat, 21J, at the front on the right, but since the flight was almost empty, there was no-one in the seat next to me.
 Once we’d finished boarding, I moved over so that I’d have the window, although since the seat was directly over the wing, my view was mostly obscured.
 However, by leaning forward and looking back over my shoulder, I did get decent views behind the plane.

 The seat was comfortable enough: slightly wider than World Traveller (aka standard economy), but not as wide as the seats I’d enjoyed on my recent flights in the US.
 There was at-seat power but using an old-style connector that none of my plugs would fit (and with no USB outlets).
 However, this wasn’t an issue since we were only in the air for 5½ hours and, with power saver mode on, my laptop’s good for at least seven hours.

 There was no-one in the seat behind me, so after breakfast, I reclined my seat to try it out.
 It didn’t go back too far, but was quite comfortable, particularly with the footrest up.
 On the bulkhead seats, this folds out from under the seat, with an additional fold-down section, making for a decent footrest.